Teesri Kasam: Development and Pre-production

 Phanishwarnath Renu, who wrote the original short story Mare Gaye Gulfam in 1954, also wrote the script.
 The screenplay was written by Nabendu Ghosh, whose works include Devdas (1955), Sujata (1959) and Bandini (1963).
 Basu Bhattacharya directed the film with a sense of realism and natural style.
 He felt it was important for the film that Raj Kapoor should avoid his usual "simple man" mannerisms.
-Shailendra acquired Mare gaye gulfam rights and initially Mehmood and Meena Kumari was selected for the role of Hiraman and Hirabai.
-Raj Kapoor charged only one rupee to do the film.
+Shailendra acquired Mare gaye gulfam rights, and initially Mehmood and Meena Kumari was selected for the role of Hiraman and Hirabai.
+Raj Kapoor charged only one rupee to make the film.
 He advised Shailendra to add some commercial elements in this film, in this heartbreaking sad story but the producer did not agree to it and did the movie the way he wanted.

-Lata Mangeshkar, Manna Dey, Asha Bhosle, Suman Kalyanpur, Shankar- Shambhu and Mukesh did playback singing.
+Lata Mangeshkar, Manna Dey, Asha Bhosle, Suman Kalyanpur, Shankar- Shambhu, and Mukesh did playback singing.

 Principal photography

-Shailendra wanted to film this movie in Terai area of Bihar but the stories of dacoits and robbers there forced him to shoot this film somewhere else.
+Shailendra wanted to film this movie in the Terai area of Bihar, but the stories of dacoits and robbers there forced him to shoot this film somewhere else.
 The filming took place at Igatpuri near Nasik.
 The filming took many years to complete.
 Indoor filming took place at R.K.
 Studio, Shree Sound Studios and Kamal studio in Bombay (now Mumbai).
 Basu Bhattacharya wanted Raj and Waheeda Rehman perform in natural way.
 Raj Kapoor thought the ending of the film should be tweaked and Hirabai and Hiraman should go away together, but no one agreed to this.
 Most of the outdoor sequences were filmed at Aurahi Hingna, Araria district in Bihar and Bina, a town near Bhopal, Madhya Pradesh.
 A few scenes were filmed at Powai Lake and at Mohan Studios in Mumbai.
 A set of Gulababag fair's The Great Bharat nautanki (drama) company was created in Mumbai studio.
 Subrata Mitra, the cinematographer on Satyajit Ray's early films, had moved to Mumbai for a brief period to make Merchant Ivory films.
 The theatre actor A. K. Hangal, knew Shailender from IPTA theatre group days, and agreed to play the small role of Hiraman's elder brother.
 However, eventually much of his role was cut in the final editing to reduce the length of the film.

 Lachchu Maharaj and Rama Devi did this film's choreography and Nautanki was supervised by Shankar-Shambhu while Desh Mukharjee was the art director.